 Residential Existing and Proposed Decks

 A permit is required for all new deck construction as well as any additions, alterations, or replacements to existing decks.
+Please use this page to apply if you need to legalize an existing deck as well.
 Permit fees varies per project.
 Additional requirements may need to be met after initial application is submitted.
 All Wind and Roof Snow Loads must be correct.

 Frequently Asked Questions: